-Annual data are available for FYs 2001-13.
+Annual data are available for FYs 2001-14.
 When the review for consistency between each year's data and submissions in prior years reveals discrepancies, it is sometimes necessary to modify prior-year data.
 For accurate historical data, use only the most recently released data tables.
-Individuals wishing to analyze trends other than those published in the National Center for Science and Engineering Statistics' most recent publication are encouraged to contact the Project Officer for more information about the comparability of data over time.
+Individuals wishing to analyze trends other than those published in the most recent NCSES publication are encouraged to contact the Project Officer for more information about the comparability of data over time.